ETU-Lake/aes_benchgen/README.md

 Utilizes both OpenSSL and a homebrew AES adaptation of tiny-aes-c for failure-control.
 It is recommended that you run the internal test at all times.

+## Building
+* `cmake -DCMAKE_BUILD_TYPE=Debug .`
+    * Almost guaranteed to work and suitable for debugging.
+* `cmake -DCMAKE_BUILD_TYPE=Release .`
+    * Aggresive optmization but it will still work.

+There really isn't much point in using the `Release` build type apart from amusement.
+Both take almost no time to run.

 ## Usage
 ```
 aes_benchgen - generate test vectors